luis-colman/Re-arrage-Extension-for-SPAs/README.md

 This extension allows re-arranging elements on SPAs that break or have problems with the standard Re-Arrange feature of Optimizely's Visual Editor and/or other known JavaScript methods to move elements in the DOM.

-(**_Note_**: This extension should work with most websites, but it may not work with all websites.
-This will depend on the structure of the DOM to change).
+**_Important_**: This extension selects the parent node of the chosen element in order to prevent React from breaking.
+This should work for most websites, but it may not work with all websites.
+This will depend on the structure of the DOM to change.

+Most elements that need to be re-injected/re-rendered have a parent node wrapping it alone.
+However, if the parent node of a given element is a big container that has many other elements within, this extension will move the entire container.
+In this case a different approach is to be taken and cases need to be evaluated individually.

 ## Install the "_Re-arrage Elements for SPAs_" Extension